 MailChimp for WordPress allows you to connect your MailChimp account to your WordPress website to add more subscribers to your MailChimp lists.
 The sign-up forms are good looking, user-friendly and mobile optimised.
 You can also integrate it into a range of other plugins such as WooCommerce.

-The Disqus comment system replaces the default WordPress comment system which makes it easier for people to comment and interact with your website.
-You can login to comment via Facebook, Twitter, Google or the Disqus platform itself which lowers the barrier to entry.
+The wpDiscuz comment system replaces the default WordPress comment system which makes it easier for people to comment and interact with your website.
+You can login to comment via Facebook, Twitter, Google which lowers the barrier to entry for your audience.
 It allows image upload and it’s really smart when it comes to spam, so no need for additional spam plugins.

 10. AddToAny Share Buttons